Welcome to the Tales of a Kitchen Witch Blog.

 A little about my life:

 We are homeschoolers, meaning we keep our children at home and teach them right at our kitchen table.
 Hannah, our oldest child, had three months of kindergarten before we pulled her out.
-She is now in the tenth grade and has been homeschooled ever since.
+She is now in the eleventh grade and has been homeschooled ever since.

 I’m also a henna artist.
 Henna body art is made of a natural plant dye (latin name: lawsonia inermis) which stains the skin a reddish-brown color.
 Henna is never-ever black.
 My henna paste is made with body art quality 100% natural henna.
 I mix mine with lemon juice and oils to make it into the paste that is applied to the skin.
 I used to work a few nights a month at an Indian restaurant and I sometimes I get work from booking special occasions, weddings, parties and private appointments here and there.
 Its a good little side income for a stay at home mommy- and I’ve done some memorable parties.